misho104/FeynLecture/slides/src/Lecture_0.md

 You should be ready to give them the scripts, which will tell them how you did your experiments.
 Without such scripts your work will not be justified.
 ]

+---
+name: small_quizzes

+### 4. Small Quizzes
+.quiz[
+  (For Lecture A-2)
+  You know the Standard Model, so you can read the Standard Model file for FeynRules.
+  Open `$FeynRulespath/Models/SM/SM.fr` and read it.
+  What is written there?]